 Prudent or scaredy-cat?
 A spell of developing-world-dysentery (not in Thailand) put training wheels on edible exploration.
-Since then, besides pancakes, noodles and mango-sticky-rice, we’ve never had a bite of real Thai street food.
+Since then, besides pancakes, noodles and mango-sticky-rice, I’ve never had a bite of real Thai street food.
 Until now.

 You’ll love this book if…

-1. You want to try everything – once you know what’s safe
+- You want to try everything – once you know what’s safe

-2. You want to find Thailand’s best street food – immediately
+- You want to find Thailand’s best street food – immediately

-3. You’re spending any amount of time in Bangkok or Chiang Mai
+- You’re spending any amount of time in Bangkok or Chiang Mai

 The first page addresses this primary concern.
 You’re offered tips for choosing a vendor and, in Bangkok, learn the health inspection badge to look for.
 As for the author’s own recommendations, she includes only long-standing vendors (a few of whom are second- and third-generation) with very high turnover (so ingredients are fresh).
-Another tip we spotted in an author interview: If the condiment tray is clean, the food will be clean.
+Another tip I spotted in an author interview: If the condiment tray is clean, the food will be clean.

-Regional Thai street food?
 Turns out, there’s huge regional variation – and you immediately learn the differences between Bangkok and northern Thailand’s street food in terms of flavours and ingredients.
 Find out what you’re missing and it’s reason alone to head north.
 Let’s eat!

 It’s as suited to backpackers on a budget as it is to foodies and expats living in Thailand.
 There’s enough range and content to take ages to try everything or, with very little time, you can find the best immediately (Bangkok has an “estimated 500,000 street food stalls” – let someone else do the legwork!).
 With no question or worry, you’ll find Bangkok’s best stuffed flat noodles – instantly (and for THB 35, approx. US $1).
 A glossary helpfully lists stalls by food type – whatever you’re craving, you’ll find it right away.

 Each street food recommendation includes the following: